 If goods or services were processed in exchange for the charitable contribution, make sure you note these with the fair-market value.
 According to the IRS, goods or services include both tangible and intangible gifts like “cash, property, services, benefits, or privileges.”
 There are some exceptions, such as insubstantial gifts like t-shirts or stickers.
 By including this information, you’re providing the donor with the exact donation amount exceeding the contributed goods or services for their tax records.

 Sample body text for goods or services exchanged:

 Now that your donor has all the information they need, use your closing to thank them again, update them on your organization’s progress, or introduce more opportunities to give.
-This should act as a friendly sign-off and make your donors feel like part of your team and shareholders in your mission.
+This should act as a friendly sign-off and make your donors feel like part of your team and equal partners in your mission.
 This will be your donor’s last impression of your nonprofit until further communication.
 Make sure to end with a touch of empathy so they know you care about their continued support.

 Sample closing text:

-Use your nonprofit CRM to automate your donation letter for nonprofits
+How your nonprofit CRM can automate your donation letters

-With Kindful’s automatic acknowledgments lists, any acknowledgment list you create will pull contacts to be acknowledged based on filters you prescribe.
-You can choose to acknowledge contacts based on donation amount, campaign, recurring donations, and much more.
+With Bloomerang’s automated acknowledgment emails and receipts, you can choose to acknowledge contacts based on donation amount, campaign, recurring donations, and much more.

-Additionally, Kindful allows you to customize your donation acknowledgment and automatically populates your contact information where you specify.
-This speeds up the donation acknowledgment process and ensures every acknowledgment has that personal touch.
+Additionally, our products allow you to customize your donation acknowledgment and automatically populate your contact information where you specify.
+This speeds up the donation acknowledgment process and ensures every acknowledgment has a personal touch.